libxsmm/libxsmm/README.md

 15. SP/DP single or double precision
 16. CSC file (just required when 1. is "sparse").
 Matrix market format.

-The prefetch specifier can be:
+The prefetch strategy can be:

 1. "nopf": no prefetching at all, just 3 inputs (\*A, \*B, \*C)
 2. "pfsigonly": just prefetching signature, 6 inputs (\*A, \*B, \*C, \*A’, \*B’, \*C’)